How do bilingual books work?

 Above all encourage your child to have a go.
 Unlike adults, young children are usually not that self-conscious and this is excellent for building up confidence in a foreign language.
 Remember, having fun is the most important part of learning a language.
 Bilingual books provide a good base for this on many levels.
 Comparing the words, the different sounds and showing the new letters in a language’s alphabet are just a few ways to make languages fun and exciting.

-A bilingual book will work in any language combination and here at Unuhi we feature 20 languages which makes for a total of almost 200 different combinations.
+A bilingual book will work in any language combination and here at Unuhi we feature 20 languages which makes for a total of almost 200 different language combinations!
 We are bringing bilingual books to as many kids as we can across the globe.

-- For advanced learners, trying removing the weaker language and ask your child to have a go at translating into it.
-Then reveal Unuhi’s translation and see how they compare.2.
 Remove both languages and go wordless!
 Wordless picture books are a fun way to promote creativity and imagination.
-You can enjoy our illustrations, talk about what you see and even create your own story.
+You can enjoy Unuhi’s illustrations, talk about what you see and even create your own story.

-- Play games to identify the nouns, adjectives, pronouns and verbs in the stories.
+Play games to identify the nouns, adjectives, pronouns and verbs in the stories.
+Find things that are interesting in the illustrations.
+(For example, have you spotted the duck-shaped cloud in ‘Rikki’s Week of Weather’?)

 If you have a unique way of reading your bilingual books, or a game you play with the app, we would love to hear from you so please do get in touch with us